DE

 Metrics --> Sessions

-To see only traffic from AI platforms, now create a filter with a regular expression (Regex).
-This filter ensures that only sessions whose source is one of the mentioned AI platforms are displayed.
+To see only traffic from AI platforms, now create a filter using a regular expression (regex).
+This filter ensures that only sessions are shown whose source is one of the AI platforms mentioned.

-Figure 3: Example of a Regex filtering various AI systems
+Figure 3: Example of a regex that filters the various AI systems

-The result shows you – as in the example above – a detailed table by source and medium.
-It's noted that ChatGPT appears in two variants: once as “chatgpt.com / referral” and once with UTM marking as “chatgpt.com / (not set)”.
-This is because ChatGPT doesn't consistently append the UTM parameter to every link.
-Therefore, it's advisable to consider both entries together in evaluations.
+The result shows you - as in the example above - a detailed table by source and medium.
+One thing stands out: ChatGPT appears in two variants, once as “chatgpt.com / referral” and once with UTM tagging as “chatgpt.com / (not set).”
+This is because ChatGPT does not consistently append the UTM parameter to every link.
+It is therefore recommended to evaluate both entries together.

 What you see in GA4 - and what it means

-Once you've isolated AI Traffic in GA4, you essentially have three different metrics available:
+Once you have isolated AI Traffic in GA4, you essentially have three different metrics available:

-• Size & Development: How many sessions arise from AI platforms?
+• Size & development: How many sessions are generated via AI platforms?
 How does this develop over time?
-A growing value indicates that your content is increasingly being recommended as a source by LLMs.
-This is, in turn, a direct signal of your AI visibility.
+A growing value shows that your content is increasingly being recommended by LLMs as a source.
+This in turn is a direct signal of your AI visibility.

-• Links: Which pages are being linked to?
+• Links: Which pages are being linked?
 Which of your subpages appear as landing pages?
-This metric shows you which content LLMs deem relevant enough to recommend.
-These are your strongest pieces of content in the AI context.
+This metric shows you which content LLMs consider relevant enough to recommend.
+These are your strongest pieces of content in an AI context.

-• User behavior: The duration, bounce rate, and engagement rate of AI traffic compared to other channels provide insights into whether the linked content also meets user expectations.
-High bounce rates can indicate that the linked page doesn’t deliver what the AI answer promised.
+• User behavior: Time on site, bounce rate, and engagement rate of AI Traffic compared with other channels provide insight into whether the linked content matches users’ expectations.
+High bounce rates, on the other hand, can mean that the linked page does not deliver what the AI response promised.

-What you can deduce from the AI Traffic in GA4
+What you can infer from AI Traffic in GA4

-The landing pages (with AI Traffic) are your direct feedback on which content LLMs deem worthy of citing.
-Look into what these pages have in common: Are they more explanatory guide articles?
-Detailed instructions?
+The landing pages (with the AI Traffic) are your direct feedback on which content LLMs consider worth citing.
+Look at what these pages have in common: Are they more explanatory how-to articles?
+Detailed guides?
 Definitions?
-These patterns show you which content format LLMs prefer – and you can specifically use that for new content!
+These patterns show you which content format LLMs prefer - and you can use that specifically for new content!

 Identify content gaps

-Get an overview of which topics your AI traffic comes from and compare them with your entire content offering.
-Are there topics you get traffic for but have few or thin content pieces?
-These are your content gaps – areas where LLMs already see you as a relevant source, but you haven't yet realized the full potential.
+Get an overview of which topics your AI Traffic is coming from and compare them with your overall content offering.
+Are there topic areas where you get traffic but only have a few or thin pieces of content?
+These are your content gaps - areas where LLMs already see you as a relevant source, but you still aren’t fully realizing the potential.

 Optimize content specifically for LLMs (GEO)

-Generative Engine Optimization, or GEO for short, is the counterpart to classic SEO – but for AI systems.
-Specifically, it's about structuring content so that LLMs can easily process and cite it.
-This includes clear, precise answers to specific questions, well-structured sections with clear headings, and a trustworthy, source-based language.
-Pages that already receive AI traffic are your best starting point – they obviously work well, and targeted optimization can further increase their visibility in LLM answers.
+Generative Engine Optimization, or GEO for short, is the counterpart to classic SEO - but for AI systems.
+Specifically, the goal is to structure content so that LLMs can easily process and cite it.
+This includes clear, concise answers to specific questions, well-structured sections with clear headings, and trustworthy, source-based language.
+Pages that already receive AI Traffic are your best starting point - they are clearly already working, and targeted optimization can further increase their visibility in LLM responses.

-Conclusion: AI Traffic will be a strategic success factor
+Conclusion: AI Traffic will become a strategic success factor

 Recognizing AI Traffic in GA4 is possible, but only with the right methods.
-Those who understand AI visibility and track it cleanly receive valuable insights into the relevance and sustainability of their own content.
+Anyone who understands AI visibility and tracks it cleanly gains valuable insights into the relevance and future viability of their content.
 For companies, this means a new responsibility in content creation and technical optimization.

-If you need support with tracking, SEO/GEO, or AI content strategy, feel free to contact us.
-Our team helps you make AI visibility measurable and align your strategies based on data.
-Get in touch now!
+If you need support with tracking, SEO/GEO, or AI content strategy, feel free to get in touch with us.
+Our team will help you make AI visibility measurable and align your measures based on data.
+Contact us now!

 FAQ